EU Sustainable Finance Taxonomy for Buildings & Construction

-The Taxonomy is an essential tool for all types of investors and financial market participants (asset owners, asset managers, insurance companies and banks) as well as listed companies and large companies operating in the Taxonomy-covered sectors with business in the European Union, and those raising a significant amount of funding from the European Union.
+The Taxonomy is an essential tool for all types of investors and financial market participants (asset owners, asset managers, insurance companies, and banks) — as well as publicly listed companies and large companies operating in Taxonomy-covered sectors with business in the European Union, and those raising a significant amount of funding from the European Union.

-The Taxonomy is the underpinning technical method for a number of key regulations, as shown below.
+The Taxonomy is the underpinning method for a number of other key regulations, as shown below.

 |Sustainable Finance Disclosure Regulation (SFDR)||Compulsory for financial market participants as of 10 March 2021|